A sequel to compete with an ongoing original

 Since creating, testing, certifying, producing and promoting an all-new aircraft is such an expensive propositionâ€”I've heard figures ranging from $100 million to 10 times that, depending upon the design's complexity and performanceâ€”reworking an existing model is a much-practiced tactic among planemakers.
 And a new wave of redos is upon us.
 Indeed, Second Chancers helped anchor the National Business Aviation Association (NBAA) Annual Convention, held in Las Vegas Oct.
 22-24.
 The retro ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Nextantâ€™s Newest Target: Old King Air C90s".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Nextantâ€™s Newest Target: Old King Air C90s".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.